zashirah/portfolio/mlb-game-tracker-blog.md

 3. Frontend
 4. Automation/Refactor

-## Analysis / Data Mining / Planning
+## Analysis,  Data Mining, Planning

 This first step of this process was to gather the data and transform it to get the metrics and data points I need.
 Over the past 2+ years, I have worked to try to find (or scrape) MLB play-by-play data that was free.
 I have gotten close many times, but I found bigdataball.com and they have play by play data that gets updated each day for a reasonable price (I got 2020 data for ~$35).
 So I ran with this.
 The biggest problem with this dataset is that it is an .xlsx file with formatting, so not incredibly machine readable.
 I made the adjustments to the file and saved it as a .csv, so my Python program could read it.